Normal school: China

 In Mainland China, the "normal school" terminology is still preserved in the official English names of former normal schools established in the late 19th and early 20th century.
 The Chinese term normal university (师范大学 (shīfàn dàxué), abbreviated 师大; shīdà) refers to a modern comprehensive university established as a normal school in the early twentieth century.
 These "normal universities" are usually controlled by the national or provincial government.

 In 1895, Qing banking tycoon and educator Sheng Xuanhuai gained approval from the Guangxu Emperor to establish the Nanyang Public School in Shanghai, China.
 This comprehensive institution included the first normal school on the Chinese mainland.

 In 1923, the Supreme Education School of Peking (京师优级师范学堂) was renamed as National Beijing Normal University (国立北京师范大学校), the first Normal University in China.

 Since 1949, many former normal schools in China developed into comprehensive research universities.
 As of 2025, Beijing Normal University and East China Normal University, both members of the national government's Project 985 program, were ranked the top two among the mainland Chinese universities that originated as normal schools.

+India

+Sarah Tucker, with her brother John Tucker, opened the oldest women's normal school in Tamil Nadu in 1843.
+While the original site closed after a few years, a new site was opened in 1857 in Palayamkottai.
+Sarah Tucker College is now a constituent college of Manonmaniam Sundaranar University.